 As we are still on the eating topic, let`s check out the local meals.
-Even though Santorini looks barren and rocky, its soil gives life to some sort of vegetables (to be more specific, a sort of white eggplant) аnd to grapes from which local wine is produced, as the most famous is Vinsanto.
+Even though Santorini looks barren and rocky, its soil gives life to some sort of vegetables (to be more specific, cherry tomatoes and a sort of white eggplant) аnd to grapes from which local wine is produced, as the most famous is Vinsanto.
 Local wine is offered in almost all restaurants and tavernas on the island but you can also visit a winery or take part in a winery tour organized by agencies.
-Notable dishes for Santorini are the ntomatokeftedes (tomato fritters), fava dip, saganaki cheese with honey (where the cheese is wrapped in filo pastry and fried) and recipes with white eggplant (like the aubergine dip and a more complicated meal called "houkar begendi").
+Notable dishes for Santorini are the ntomatokeftedes (tomato fritters), fava dip, saganaki cheese with honey (where the cheese is wrapped in filo pastry and fried) and recipes with white eggplant (like the aubergine dip and a more complicated meal called "hunkar begendi").

 8. Skaros castle

 Skaros castle is not among the popular sights and actually, not many know about its existence.
 Skaros is the giant promontory right in front of Imerovigli - you can see it from any point of the caldera as it "sticks out".
 In the past it used to be a solid fortress with a village but today there are hardly any ruins left.
 Looking at Skaros from Imerovigli, you will see stairs leading to the top (where parts of some stone walls are still visible) and a path which goes to the front side of the rock.
 Follow the path and it will take you to the church of Theoskepasti - a small temple in white and blue, with marvelous view over all caldera villages and the islands of Thirasia and Nea Kameni.